What is an Asset of Community Value?

 How to nominate land or buildings as an ACV

-If you would like to nominate a building or land, please fill in our online form.
+If you would like to nominate a building or land, please complete our online form.

-Nomination forms must be completed with sufficient evidence to support the application.
+You will need sufficient evidence to support your nomination.
 This should include:

-- A description of the land or building nominated for listing, including a Plan and a copy of the land registry entry.
+- A description of the land or building nominated for listing, including a location plan and a copy of the land registry entry

 - Information about the owners and/or occupiers of the land or building

 - Information about how the nominated asset furthers the social well-being/interests of the local community and plans for future activities